On approximating shortest paths in weighted triangular tessellations: Introduction

-In applications where the WRP arises, like robotics, gaming or simulation, which usually require efficient and practical algorithms, the problem is simplified in two ways.
+Applications usually require efficient and practical solutions for the WRP.
+Since an exact solution to the WRP is notoriously difficult, the problem is usually simplified in two ways.
 First, the domain is approximated by using a (weighted) plane subdivision with a simpler structure.
 Secondly, optimal shortest paths in that simpler subdivision are approximated.
-The typical way to represent a 2D (or 3D) environment where shortest paths need to be computed is by using \emph{navigation meshes}~\cite{van2016comparative}.
+The typical way to represent a 2D (or 3D) environment where shortest paths need to be computed is by using \emph{navigational meshes}~\cite{van2016comparative}.
 These are polygonal subdivisions together with a graph that models the adjacency between the regions.
-Path planning is then done first on the graph to obtain a sequence of regions to be traversed, and then within each region, for which a shortest geometric path is extracted.
-Triangles, convex polygons, disks or squares---of different sizes---are among the most frequently used region shapes~\cite{van2016comparative}.
-Navigational meshes allow efficient path planning in large environments as long as the region weights are limited to $\{1, \infty \}$ (i.e., obstacles only).
-In case general weights are needed, the complexity of computing the shortest path inside each region requires the use of the simplest possible navigational mesh: \emph{regular grids}.
-In 2D, the only three types of regular polygons that can be used to tessellate continuous environments are triangles, squares and hexagons.
-The drawback with a grid is that it imposes a fixed resolution, requiring in general a large number of cells or regions.
-Still, grids are often used as navigation meshes (even for weights $\{1, \infty \}$), since they are easy to implement, are a natural choice for environments that are grid-based by design (e.g., many game designs), and popular shortest path algorithms such as $A^*$ can be optimized for grids~\cite{nagy}.
+Path planning is then done first on the graph, to obtain a sequence of regions to be traversed, and then within each region, for which a shortest geometric path is extracted.

-Even when a regular grid is used as a navigation mesh, in practice exact weighted shortest paths are not computed: instead, an approximation is obtained by computing a shortest path on a weighted graph associated to the grid.
-To this end, two different graphs have been considered in the literature~\cite{Nash2}, \emph{corner-vertex graph} and \emph{$ k $-corner grid graph}, defined next.
-The baseline to analyze the quality of any approximate path is the weighted shortest path that takes into account the full geometry of each region, as in the WRP.
-A weighted shortest path will be denoted $\mathit{SP_w}(s,t)$.
-As already mentioned, exact weighted shortest paths for regions with weights in $ \{0, 1, \infty\} $ were studied in~\cite{Mitchell1,Mitchell2}.
+Triangles, convex polygons, disks or squares ---of different sizes--- are among the most frequently used region shapes~\cite{van2016comparative}.
+General navigational meshes allow efficient path planning in large environments as long as the region weights are limited to $\{1, \infty \}$ (i.e., free movement or obstacles), but when more weights $\{1, \omega_i,\ldots,\omega_j,\infty \}$ are needed (i.e., modeling different speeds for different types of ground), the complexity of computing the shortest path inside each region is most easily achieved through the use of the simplest possible navigational mesh: \emph{regular grids}.